HybridDog/function_delayer/README.md

 it would call itself immediately very often in a loop, so without pauses.

 TODO:
-— allow sorting, e.g. add nice level and execute functions from various mods alternatingly, add it to that sorting
+— add minetest.add_task where nice level can be set